thepracticaldba/Data-Anonymization/README.md

 - DUMMY_DATA

   (is used to store as the name suggests dummy or fake PII and sensitive data which is what the target database is masked with.
-I have used https://www.mockaroo.com/ to generate the dummy data.)
+I have used https://www.mockaroo.com/ to generate 5k rows of dummy data.)
 - DataMaskingExclusionList